workshopper/goingnative/exercises/call_me_maybe/problem.md

 ## Description

-You can reuse your previous submission but you need to adjust it in two places:
+You can reuse your previous submission but you need to adjust it in two places.

-**index.js**: you need to now call a `delay()` method and pass the number of seconds from the command-line as the first argument and a callback as the second.
-In your callback you should perform a `console.log()` when it is called.
+**index.js**: You must call a `delay()` function, passing the number of seconds from the command-line as the first argument and a callback as the second.
+In your callback you should perform a `console.log()`.

-**myaddon.cc**: You have a number of things to do to make this work, most importantly:
+**myaddon.cc**: You need to implement the delay function.

+The delay function needs to do the following:

-* Receive a `Number` in the first argument to the method and convert it to a C++ `int` value.
-The simplest way to do this is use the `handle->IntegerValue()` method which will return a `int64_t` type value.
+1. Receive a `Number` in the first argument to the method and convert it to a C++ `int` value.
+Use the `handle->IntegerValue()` method, which returns a `int64_t` type value.
 Thankfully we can just call this an `int` but it's worth knowing that it's a 64-bit integer when converted.

-* Make a **sleep** happen.
+2. Make a **sleep** happen.
 Unfortunately you achieve this differently in C++ depending on your platform, and what's more, you *should* write your native add-ons to be cross-platform compatible.
-In Windows you would call the built-in function `Sleep(time)` (where `time` is in milliseconds), while in other (*"POSIX-compliant"*) systems such as Linux and OS X, you call `usleep(time)` (where `time` is in microseconds). `usleep()` also requires that we `#include` the *unistd.h* system header.
+On Windows, you call the built-in function `Sleep(time)` (where `time` is in milliseconds).
+On "POSIX-compliant" systems like Linux and OS X, you call `usleep(time)` (where `time` is in microseconds).
+To call `usleep()`, you must `#include` the *unistd.h* system header.

 To make a cross-platform sleep, we can use C++ macros to determine whether we are compiling on Windows or not.